Swami Shukdevanand Post Graduate College

 S.S.P.G.
 College (Full name: Swami Shukdevanand Post Graduate College) is a college in Shahjahanpur district of Uttar Pradesh in India.
 The school is located at Mumukshu Ashram, near Garra river on Lucknow-Delhi National Highway No. 30.
 It is affiliated with MJP Rohilkhand University, Bareilly.

 Founded in 1964 by Swami Shukdevanand Saraswati (1901-1965), S.S.P.G.
 College runs graduate and postgraduate courses in Faculties of Arts, Science, Commerce, Education and Computer Science.

+Course offered by the colleges are as follows: